ar3/our_gruuv/RULES.md

 ## Code Quality & Maintainability

+### Error Handling & Debugging
+- **Self-correction attempts**: Try to fix errors up to 3 times with the exact same error message
+- **Check-in threshold**: After 3 attempts with the same error, ask user if they want to handle it manually or if you should continue
+- **Error pattern recognition**: If you encounter the same error type multiple times in different contexts, document it as a potential systemic issue
+- **Manual intervention**: When hitting the check-in threshold, clearly state what you've tried and what the persistent issue appears to be

 ### Method Design
 - Methods should be as small as possible, following Sandi Metz's rules for code maintainability
 - Keep methods focused and single-purpose